 - WCGS-SU: RM50,000 – RM500,000

 - WCGS-B: RM100,000 – RM3.0 million

-The guarantee cover is 70% by the Government of Malaysia for all GGS on the total financing given by participating FIs.
+Depending on the scheme selected, the guarantee cover is up to 80% by the Government of Malaysia for all GGS on the total financing given by participating FIs.

 SME Companies in ALL sectors or industries as follows: